 Atrial Fibrillation Program

-To meet this growing need, Summa Health System offers patients a comprehensive atrial fibrillation program staffed by specially trained electrophysiologists who can effectively treat and manage this condition.
+Summa Health System offers patients a comprehensive atrial fibrillation program staffed by specially trained electrophysiologists who can effectively treat and manage the condition.

 The program is designed to:

 - Reduce the number of ER visits, hospitalizations and/or readmissions

 - Reduce the risk of adverse events and complications associated with complex medication regimens

 - Encourage patients to become an active partner with their physician as it relates to a treatment plan

 To learn more about our A-Fib Program, call (800) 237-8662 to schedule an appointment for an evaluation.